studio-rose/studio-rose.github.io/src/lib/character_markdown/melody.md

 #### Defense Projection
 A series of magical shields and barriers that are impenetrable by most weapons and abilities.

-#### Spatial Control (Teleportation)
+#### Spatial Control
-The highest level movement technique, allowing the user to instantaenously teleport to a location at will.
+The highest level movement technique, allowing the user to instantaneously teleport to a location at will.
 Melody has mastered this technique to where she only needs to

 #### Memory Manipulation
 Used on Echo to implant a fabricated history at the Starting Village.